Chart Color Schemes

 Wagaman is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wagaman has a high cultural diversity, with 46.4% of its population born overseas and 48.0% speaking a language other than English at home.
-Christianity is the main religion in Wagaman, comprising 47.1% of the population.
-Hinduism is overrepresented in Wagaman compared to Greater Darwin, making up 8.4% versus 5.1%.
+Wagaman has a high level of cultural diversity, with 46.4% of its population born overseas and 48.0% speaking a language other than English at home.
+The dominant religion in Wagaman is Christianity, comprising 47.1% of the population.
+Hinduism is notably overrepresented, making up 8.4% of Wagaman's population compared to 4.2% across Greater Darwin.

 Frequently Asked Questions - Diversity